 Chinese Astrology identifies the world as being comprised of five elements: Fire, Earth, Metal, Water and Wood.
 In the lunar calendar, each element is linked to a 2-year period, and governs the motivating forces in your life.
 Fire signs are inspired by excitement; Earth types are motivated to create secure foundations.
 People born under the Metal element are driven to create order, while Water types are compelled to form emotional bonds.
 People born under the Wood element are motivated to explore.

-In western Astrology, four elements are identified: Fire, Earth, Air and Water.
-Each element is associated with three signs, and governs the prevailing psychology of each group.
+In western Astrology, four elements are identified: Fire, Earth, Air, and Water.
+Each element is associated with three zodiac signs, and governs the prevailing psychology of each group.
 According to western Astrology, signs governed by the Fire element are impulsive, while Earth element signs are practical.
 People born under Air signs are intellectually oriented, whereas Water signs are driven by emotion.

 Lunar phases vs. modes